navfit99/navfit99-js/README.md

 ### Is NAVFITOnline associated with the U.S. Government?
 NO.

-### Is there a warranty for NAVFITOnline?
+### Is there a warranty for NAVFITOnline? what license is there?
-NO. NAVFITOnline is released under MIT License.
+NO. NAVFITOnline is released under MIT License with attribution required.

 -----